Acipenser oxyrinchus desotoi

 About the Species

 The Gulf sturgeon has five rows of bony plates known as scutes that run along its body and a snout with four barbels (slender, whisker-like, soft tissue projections) in front of its mouth.
 Similar to sharks, Gulf sturgeon have tails where one side, or lobe, is larger than the other.
-All these features give the fish its unique look.
+All of these features give the fish its unique look.

 In 1991, Gulf sturgeon were listed as threatened under the Endangered Species Act after their population was greatly reduced or eliminated throughout much of their range because of overfishing, dam construction, and habitat degradation.
 NOAA Fisheries and the U.S. Fish and Wildlife Service jointly manage and protect Gulf sturgeon.